 Presently, the Company's shares are admitted to trading on the Vienna Stock Exchange and Euronext in Amsterdam under ticker: ATRS.
 Consequently, the Company is exposed to the restrictions and obligations arising from the applicable laws and regulations in Austria and the Netherlands.
 These stock listings impose obligations and restrictions on the Company, under the applicable capital markets provisions, such as the European Market Abuse Regulation, including prohibitions of insider trading, insider lists, disclosure of inside information as well as under the applicable rules of the relevant stock exchange.
-In addition, the Company is subject to applicable capital markets laws and regulations, such as certain notification obligations are constantly evolving, and the diversity and complexity of these laws and regulations create a risk that, in some instances, the Company may be deemed liable for violations of such laws and regulations, in particular, in connection with a failure to comply with those laws and regulations.
+In addition, the Company is subject to applicable capital markets laws and regulations, such as certain notification obligations on shareholding, public takeover regulations and squeeze-out provisions.
+These laws and regulations are constantly evolving, and the diversity and complexity of these laws and regulations create a risk that, in some instances, the Company may be deemed liable for violations of such laws and regulations, in particular, in connection with a failure to comply with those laws and regulations.
 Any violation or breach of these laws and regulations could affect the overall reputation of the Company and, depending on the case, expose the Company to administrative or judicial proceedings, which could result in adverse judgments.
 The occurrence of any of these factors may have a material adverse effect on the Group's business, financial condition, cash flows, results of operations, net profits and prospects.

-The Group relies on certain professional management and key personnel
+The Group relies on the expertise of certain professional management and key personnel

 The success of the Group depends, among other things, on the professional skills of the Directors and the Group's management and other key personnel as well as on the ability to retain its current management and to be able to recruit new skilled personnel when needed.
 Whereas the Directors pro-actively manage the succession of senior roles, the unexpected loss of some or all of these individuals, including potentially to the Group's competitors, or an inability to attract, retain and maintain additional personnel could prevent the Group from implementing its business strategy and could adversely affect the Group's business, financial condition, prospects and results of operations.
-The Group will be able to retain all of its existing senior personnel or to attract additional qualified personnel when needed which in turn could affect adversely the Group's business, financial condition, prospects and results of operations.
+The Group does not carry key man insurance with respect to any of these individuals.
+There can be no assurance that the Group will be able to retain all of its existing senior personnel or to attract additional qualified personnel when needed which in turn could affect adversely the Group's business, financial condition, prospects and results of operations.